 The completion of the program qualifies graduates to enter general, corporate or airline aviation as maintenance and overhaul technicians or to assume positions in aircraft manufacturing or related industries.
-Thirty college credits are awarded to students who possess the airframe and powerplant certificate or who successfully complete Federal Aviation Administration (FAA) Part 147 at the Aviation Training Institute's approved curriculum or or an equivalent military certificate of eligibility.
+Thirty college credits are awarded to students who possess the airframe and powerplant certificate or who successfully complete Federal Aviation Administration (FAA) Part 147 at the Aviation Training Institute's approved curriculum or an equivalent military certificate of eligibility.
 Students holding either an airframe or powerplant certificate, or who have advanced standing toward this certificate, may be eligible to enroll in academic courses while pursuing their airframe and powerplant certification, at the discretion of the department chair.
-Students in this program are also eligible to participate in the Air Traffic Control Collegiate Training Initiative (ATC-CTI).
-See page 79 for details.
+Students in this program are also eligible to participate in the Air Traffic Control Collegiate Training Initiative (AT-CTI).
+Please see page titled "Air Traffic Control Collegiate Training Initiative" for details.